Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Fray**: This blade deals 1d6 additional psychic damage and you have recistance to psycic damage.

-**Multiattack**: When you take the attack action with Wit's End, you can make an additional attack.
+**Swift Strike**: Whenever you cast a spell that requires an action to cast, you can make one attack with _Wit's End_ as a bonus action.

 ---